Why foreign gold coins reach UK charity shops at all

 What is the postal cover if the parcel is worth more than £2,500?

-Royal Mail Special Delivery cover is up to £2,500, with higher cover available on request before posting.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, with higher cover arranged on request before posting.
 A short WhatsApp message in advance is enough to arrange the higher cover; the label sent will be at the agreed cover level.